satra/NiPyPe-Paper/nipype_paper.rst

 single input to execute the Interface on multiple inputs.
 When a MapNode executes, it creates a separate instance of the underlying Interface for every value of an input list and executes these instances independently.
-When all instances finish running their results are collected into a list and exposed through the MapNode’s outputs (see Figure iterabes\_vs\_mapnode).
+When all instances finish running, their results are collected into a list and exposed through the MapNode’s outputs (see Figure iterabes\_vs\_mapnode).
 This approach improves granularity of the workflow and provides easy support for Interfaces that can process only